Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

      ```
      & 'C:\Downloads\Azure Stack Marketplace Item Generator and Sample\AzureGalleryPackageGenerator\AzureGalleryPackager.exe' package -m "C:\Downloads\Azure Stack Marketplace Item Generator and Sample\ContosoWebAppTemplate\manifest.json" -o "C:\Downloads"
      ```
-2. Start Internet Explorer and navigate to the Azure Stack Hub administrator portal at https://adminportal.local.azurestack.external/.
+2. Start a browser and navigate to the Azure Stack Hub administrator portal at https://adminportal.local.azurestack.external/ or use the desktop icons.

 3. When prompted, sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack Hub environment.